ryan-moeller/nbd-client/README.md

 xyz
 ```

-Connect to an export named `xyz`:
+Connect to an export named `xyz` using four connections:

 ```
-# nbd-client -n xyz 10.2
+# nbd-client -c 4 -n xyz 10.2
 ggate3
 ```